ajm188/website/content/en/docs/17.0/reference/programs/vtctldclient/vtctldclient_Backup.md

 ---
 title: Backup
 series: vtctldclient
+commit: 91cfed1c1b6f7872f95f88484fd602061430d7bd
 ---
 ## vtctldclient Backup

 Uses the BackupStorage service on the given tablet to create and store a new backup.
+This is going to change the generated docs I bet.

 ```
 vtctldclient Backup [--concurrency <concurrency>] [--allow-primary] <tablet_alias>